-Breeding sites/habitats
+Breeding Sites/Habitats

 The house mouse and rats breed and harbour in areas where they are safe from being exposed to predators.
-This includes accumulation of various types of materials eg branches, palm fronds, building materials, old electrical appliances, and furniture.
+They are well adapted to living and breeding in close association with humans.
+This includes in an accumulation of various types of materials eg branches, palm fronds, building materials, old electrical appliances, and furniture.
 Brown rats will also live in burrows and roof rats in roof voids and wall cavities.
 Breeding and harbourage is usually associated with materials stored in an untidy fashion, however they are occasionally found in areas where the materials are stored neatly.